-With a 1600 to 1800W output and a 4-litre gasoline tank, you can produce 5.4kWh with gas or 20 kWh with LPG propane.
+With a 1600 to 1800W output and a 4-litre petrol tank, you can produce 5.4kWh with propane or 20 kWh with LPG propane.
 Using the LPG alone gives you up to 12.5 hours of runtime.
 Or, if you use a Delta Pro/Max generator or power station, you can quickly charge it using the dual-fuel generator in just a few hours.

 Furthermore, you can save up to 40% on fuel by pairing it with the EcoFlow DELTA Pro or DELTA Max portable power stations through its innovative direct DC-DC charging and X-Stream charging technology.